 Strengthening governance should have a major impact on most aspects of human development as it improves the ability of both state and society to provide services to the whole population, whether that’s more effective healthcare, better maintained and more accessible infrastructure, or more economic opportunities and social safety nets.

-To read more about our governance module, access our governance module documentation here.
+You can read more about our governance model here.